4d/docs/docs/WebServer/qodly-studio.md

 ## Force login

-With Qodly Studio for 4D, you can use the ["force login" mode](../REST/authUsers.md#force-login-mode) to control the number of web sessions that require 4D Client licenses.
+With Qodly Studio for 4D, you can use the ["force login" mode](../REST/authUsers.md#force-login-mode) to control the number of opened web sessions that require 4D Client licenses.
 You can also [logout](#logout) the user at any moment to decrement the number of retained licenses.

 ### Setting the force login mode

-You can set the "force login" mode in the [Roles and Privileges page](https://developer.qodly.com/docs/studio/roles/rolesPrivilegesOverview/), using the **Force login** option:
+You can set the ["force login" mode](../REST/authUsers.md#force-login-mode) for your 4D application in the [Roles and Privileges page](https://developer.qodly.com/docs/studio/roles/rolesPrivilegesOverview/), using the **Force login** option:

 ![alt-text](../assets/en/WebServer/forcelogin.png)